Old General Staff Building, Belgrade: Warriors Hall

-The ceremonial hall, the Warriors Hall, represents an authentic masterpiece, with magnificent columns, above which there was a gallery with arch openings, where sometimes, if it was necessary, a choir was standing.
+The ceremonial hall, the Warriors Hall, represents an authentic masterpiece, with columns, above which there was a gallery with arch openings, where sometimes, if it was necessary, a choir was standing.
 It has side-mounted windows, with rhythmically arranged columns between them, with Corinthian capitols bearing the architraved cornice.
 Above the cornice there are warriors' busts, naked and in armour.
 The ceiling is decorated with medallions with floral elements, similar to the ceiling in vestibule.
 Above the entrance door the cartouche with military insignations bearing two female figures was set up.
 The overall internal decoration of the building was done by the workshop of Spasa Petrović.
-A very rich decoration and the use of luxurious materials testify about the great attention dedicated to the decoration of the Warriors Hall which belongs to the most beautifully decorated halls in Belgrade of that time.
+A very rich decoration and the use of luxurious materials testify about the great attention dedicated to the decoration of the Warriors Hall which belongs to the most decorated halls in Belgrade of that time.
 After the World War II the inadequate repainting of the stucco and painting decoration was undertaken.
 These works contributed to even more invasive appearance of the decorative interior.